joakim-brannstrom/dextool/plugin/mutate/doc/design/gcov_json_import.md

 The feature fits into the existing coverage flow in `mutate test`.

-After the normal coverage initialization step:
+Before the built-in coverage runtime is injected or otherwise prepared:

 - if gcov JSON input is configured, the coverage FSM tries `ImportGcovJson`
 - if gcov import succeeds, coverage collection is done